 More like a mirage than a marriage.

 The writing (or, lack thereof) had been on the fucking wall for years.
 If their marriage could be described in a concise, concrete matter, it would be as follows: Two people who ran a fucking in-home daycare operation.
 Sadly, he assumed, like so many other marriages.
 But he didn’t give a shit.
 He was beginning to have serious doubts about the whole Blink 182 “Stay Together for the Kids” philosophy that they had somehow agreed to years before (he was also sure as fuck that if the kids never existed in the first place, neither would his marriage).
-A cynical It’s a Wonderful Life.

 A philosophy he didn’t sign up for, however, was the withhold-sex-from-your husband for months at a time until he becomes so antsy and bitter, he ends up fantasizing about muses that traditionally had the sole purpose of inspiring his prose.